benjachang12/VoronUsers/printer_mods/Bench/v0_inlet_skirt/README.md

 ## Notes:
 * Supports are included as part of the stl, remember to remove them prior to installing the inlet.
-* Due to the large footprint of the filtered inlet, repositioning of the power supply, skr mini, and 5v converter might be necessary.

 ## Additional Images:
 ![Image](./images/inlet_skirt.png)